evandrocoan/QuickSettings/README.rst

 Changes
 -------

+2013-03-08
+    - update setting in quickpanel, after changing it
+    - current preferences are now default for syntax specific settings

 2014-02-21
     - stay in preferences edit menu until quitting explicitly, so you can edit more than one preference in a row.